 be more process-oriented and facilitated by a the Counseling Center clinician.

 Clinicians provide crisis support for a variety of reasons including these emergencies:

 - Thoughts of suicide/hurting others

 After an intake, you and your counselor may find it appropriate to utilize testing to enhance your treatment goals.
 We can provide low-cost career and personality tests including the:

 - Myers Briggs Type Indicator (MBTI)

 - Strong Interest Inventory

-Tests must be completed and payment made via MOCS Card in Campus Points before the date of your return appointment.
+Tests must be completed and payment made via MOCS Card in Scrappy Cash before the date of your return appointment.